greny98/face_mask/README.md

 - **Questions** in `Question.txt` and **Answers** in `Answer.txt`
 - Each question and each answer is only on one line
 ## 2.2.
 Start up
-- Read all questions from the file `Question.txt`.
-Since each question is only on one line, we will separate the content by a newline character `\n`.
+- Read all questions and answers from the file `Question.txt` and `Answer.txt`.
+Since each sentence is only on one line, we will separate the content by a newline character `\n`.
 - Use `pyttsx3` to greetings
 - Start microphone and filter noise
 ## 2.3.
 Communicating with visitors